zanetti33/OOP-Lab08/src/it/unibo/oop/lab/advanced/README.md

 # Work with MVC

 This application is the same in the main course slides, with minor improvements (the code here is not required to fit to few slides).
-Refer to to slides to understand how the application works.
+Refer to the slides to understand how the application works.
 We will enrich the example by adding I/O.

 ## Prepare the UI to show errors